DaviidK/mercy-detector/Tutorials/Training_Classifiers/README.md

 - -h <sample_height>
   - This will specify the height in pixels that samples should be resized towards

+In this tutorial, the command that was run was:

+>// TODO: ADD COMMAND HERE

 After running, an output file will be created in the path specified by the -vec argument containing vector objects of the specified width and height for each positive sample.
 This file can be used in the next step.

+## Training the Cascade Classifier
+The final step of the training process is to use the positive and negative samples to train a boosted cascade of classifiers.
+This is done using the opencv_traincascade tool.
+The tool offers many different flags that can be used to tune the training process, all of which can be found [here](https://docs.opencv.org/3.4/dc/d88/tutorial_traincascade.html).
+The following arguments are necessary, and used in this tutorial:

+- -data <cascade_directory_name>
+  - This specifies the output directory for the final cascade.xml file
+  - **Note!** This directory must be created before running the command
+- -vec <positive_vector_file>
+  - This is the vector file created using opencv_createsamples in the previous step
+- -bg <negative_images_paths_text_file>
+- -numPos <number_of_positive_samples>
+- -numNeg <number_of_negative_samples>
+- -numStages <number_of_cascade_stages>
+  - The best number of stages to use will vary on a case-by-case basis.
+Experimentation and tuning is required to determine how many stages to use.
+- -w <sample_width>
+  - Must match the width specified in the previous step
+- -h <sample_height>
+  - Must match the height specified in the previous step

+In this tutorial, the command that was run was:

+>// TODO: ADD COMMAND HERE

+After running, the folder specified by the -data flag will be populated with files.
+The "cascade.xml" file is necessary for object detection, and all others can be deleted (they are used in case training fails).